Healthy Food Shopping

 If you shop in a grocery store, focus your shopping on the store's outer aisles.
 These usually contain the healthiest foods — produce, dairy products, and fresh meat and fish.

-Next, move to the inner aisles, where you'll find important items like canned and frozen fruits and vegetables, cereals, sauces, and baking supplies.
-But those inner aisles also contain more expensive and less healthy prepared foods and snacks.
-By visiting the inner aisles later in your shopping trip, you reduce the chances that you'll overdo it on snacks and processed foods.
+Next, move to the inner aisles, where you'll find important items like canned and frozen fruits and vegetables, cereals, and baking supplies.
+But those inner aisles also contain less healthy foods and snacks.
+When it comes to making healthy choices, visit these aisles later in your shopping trip and avoid snack aisles altogether.

-Wherever you choose to shop, it pays to know the time of year that your favorite fruits and vegetables are in season.
-Buying in-season produce is often a bargain in taste and reduced price.
-But try not to buy more than you can use or store before it spoils.
+When possible, choose fruits and vegetables that are in season.
+Buying in-season produce is often a bargain in taste and price.
+Visit farmer’s markets and produce stands in your area for the best that local growers have to offer, but try not to buy more than you can use or store before it spoils.

 A good way to teach your kids about seasonal produce is by visiting a farm, orchard, or berry patch where they can pick the fresh goodies themselves.